CivAIgentics/Jett/VOICE_LINK_QUICK_START.md

 - ✅ All links open in **new tabs** (your conversation stays open)
 - ✅ Links use `rel="noopener noreferrer"` for security
-- ✅ Only official City of Midland websites
+- ✅ Only official City of Odessa websites
 - ✅ No tracking or analytics on link clicks

 ## 💡 Pro Tips

 1. **Be specific**: "Open water bill payment" works better than just "water"

-2. **Use natural language**: Don't worry about exact wording - Jacky understands variations
+2. **Use natural language**: Don't worry about exact wording - Jett understands variations

-3. **Multiple cards?** When Jacky shows several cards, say "the first one" or be more specific
+3. **Multiple cards?** When Jett shows several cards, say "the first one" or be more specific

 4. **Check the card first**: Service cards show the URL before opening, so you know where you're going